MartinWie/Slack-Bot-LLM-Serverless/README.md

 ## Todos's

-- Verify that request are sent form Slack (serverless function auth)
 - Improve websearch by generating a more precise question for the search(include history data to come up with a search query)
 - Add marker for web search responses "\[Web-Search]"